jonathanmnovak/nfl-big-data-bowl-2019/README.md

 repository due to the size.

-* `models.ipynb`: Using the preprocessed data file, this notebooks builds two models, decision tree and regression, to predict the yardage from a run while extracting the most important features from each model.
+* `models.ipynb`: Using the preprocessed data file, this notebooks builds two models, decision tree and random forest, to predict the yardage from a run while extracting the most important features from each model.
 This notebook answers questions (3) and (4) above.
-The model objects for a decision tree and regression are saved to the `objects` directory.
+The final model is saved to the `objects` directory as a pickle file.

 # Results